Scalar, vector and tensor fields on $dS_3$ with arbitrary sources: harmonic analysis and antipodal maps: Tensor harmonics

 \subsection{Additional properties of tensors}

 Let us derive more general features of tensors on $dS_3$.

-First, there is two equivalence relationships between either the vector KG inner product or the scalar KG inner product and the charges \eqref{defQ} associated with a vector.
-For any tensor that can be written as
+First, there are two equivalence relationships between either the vector KG inner product or the scalar KG inner product and the charges \eqref{defQ} associated with a vector.
+For any symmetric tensor $T^{(V)}_{ab}$ built from a transverse vector $V^{(T)}_a$ (see Eq.\eqref{VectorTensor}) and for any Killing vector $\chi^a$, we have